My Worst Predictions

 Another prediction I badly missed was that COVID-19 would be another short-lived news cycle.
 As of today, the NYT still shows their “Coronavirus Pandemic” widget on the front page, though they’ve moved it from the top to 2/3 of the way down.

 They’ve gradually nudged it down as public interest has waned, but it still generates enough engagement to warrant space on the front page.
-A Pew Research study found that COVID-19 consumed 69% of total news coverage in March-April 2020, more than any other topic in recent history including previous public health emergencies.
+Pew found COVID-19 made up 69% of total news coverage in March-April 2020, which tracks with how hard it crowded everything else out.
 Meanwhile, other significant health crises receive comparatively little attention: obesity affects 42% of Americans4, opioid overdoses kill over 80,000 annually5, and air pollution causes an estimated 100,000-200,000 premature deaths in the US each year.
 Heart disease kills approximately 700,000 Americans annually (the leading cause of death), yet received less than 1% of COVID-equivalent media coverage during the pandemic6.

 Being Right Is Only 10% #